Sitecore/jss/docs/data/routes/docs/nextjs/migration/en.md

 ## Component structure
 The default component structure in the Next.js sample app is different from the React sample.

-The React sample used a directory for every component, and didn't provide a way to use directories to group related components.
-As a result, route names were included in component names to show grouping, which is not good practice because components should be reusable across different routes.
+The React sample used a directory for every component and didn't provide a way to use directories to group related components.
+As a result, route names were included in component names to show grouping.
+This is not a good practice because components should be reusable across different routes.

 The React sample used a structure like this:
 ```